How to deal with mealybugs on indoor plants? White coating on indoor flowers. How to remove white coating on myrtle leaves

 Treatment of white plaque

-To permanently get rid of white bloom, it is necessary to provide the plant with the correct treatment:
+To get rid of white plaque forever, it is necessary to provide the plant with proper treatment:

-• If powdery mildew appears on bushy flowers such as house roses, various types of chrysanthemums, and petunias, you need to prune the plant abundantly, ridding it of diseased leaves and flowers.
-The more leaves and twigs you remove, the more chances your plant will recover.
+• If powdery mildew appears on bushy flowers, such as house roses, different kinds chrysanthemums, as well as petunias, you need to prune the plant generously, ridding it of diseased leaves and flowers.
+The more leaves and twigs you remove, the greater the chance of recovery for your plant.

-• Specialty flower shops sell a variety of supplements that fight fungi.
-The plant must be abundantly sprayed and wiped on each leaf.
+• Specialized flower shops sell various additives that fight fungi.
+The plant needs to be sprayed generously and wiped with each leaf.

-The easiest way to cure a houseplant is to use chemicals.
-They actively stop the growth of fungi, adversely affecting it.
+The easiest way to cure a houseplant is with chemicals.
+They actively stop the growth of fungi, having a detrimental effect on it.
 And the plant is helped in the form of protection and treatment.

-Today there are a lot of chemicals, some of them: Topaz, Previkur, Fundazol and many others.
+There are a lot of chemicals today, some of them are: Topaz, Previkur, Fundazol and many others.

 Chemicals